4V7A7401_1980x1297

 3. When the dal has softened, turn off the heat and add salt and jaggery.

-4. Place in an upright blender, the dried coconut, tamarind paste, sambar powder and remaining 1 cup water.
+1. Place the coconut, tamarind, sambar, and remaining 1 cup of water in an upright blender.
 Blend into a smooth paste – 1 minute.

 voggarane

-6. In a small saucepan over medium-high heat, heat the ghee, add mustard seeds; when they turn grey and pop, add the asafoetida, curry leaves and turmeric – fry for 1 minute, swishing the pan around for the spices to fry evenly.
+1. Heat the ghee in a small saucepan over medium-high heat.
+Add mustard seeds; when they turn grey and pop, add the asafoetida, curry leaves, and turmeric.
+Fry for 1 minute, swishing the pan around so the spices fry evenly.

-7. Pour the voggarane into the sambar and allow to simmer for a few minutes.
+2. Pour the voggarane into the sambar and simmer for a few minutes.

 4V7A7337_1980x1297